Find Affordable College Courses

 While working on their Bachelor's Degree, health and medical administrative services majors at Champlain accumulate an average of around $31,540 in student debt.

-Northeastern University Professional Advancement Network did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, Northeastern University Professional Advancement Network did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
 Northeastern University Professional Advancement Network is a large private not-for-profit school located in the large city of Boston.

 Women make up 70% of the health and medical administrative services majors at the school.